-Appendix A, Market Data Summary by Highest and Best Use Category Program 2: Emphasize Recreation and Education Complete the Trail Program Category: Environmental acquisitions and restoration Program Category Subtype: San Diego River Conservancy Strategic Plan Update 2012- 2017: Program 2: Emphasize Recreation and Education Project Title: Complete the Trail Funding Source: Various 2014 2015 2016 2017 2018 Estimated Costs for Program 2: \$8.76m \$8.76m \$8.76m \$8.76m \$8.76m Total Estimated Program Cost \$43,800,000 1.
-Summary of Proposal This activity supports Program 2 of SDRC's Strategic Plan Update, 2012-2017.
+Appendix A, Market Data Summary by Highest and Best Use Category

+Program 2: Emphasize Recreation and Education

+Complete the Trail

+Program Category: Environmental Acquisitions and Restoration Program Category Subtype: San Diego River Conservancy Strategic Plan Update, 2012-2017, Program 2: Emphasize Recreation and Education Project Title: Complete the Trail Funding Source: Various

+2014 2015 2016 2017 2018

+Estimated Costs for Program 2: \$8.76m \$8.76m \$8.76m \$8.76m \$8.76m

+\$43,800,000

+This activity supports Program 2 of SDRC's Strategic Plan Update, 2012-2017.
 Through leadership and collaborative efforts with various partners, SDRC has made great strides towards the development of the San Diego River Trail.
+Accomplishments include:

-Accomplishments include: - Construction of the Ocean Beach Bike Path extension: - The planning, permitting, and construction of the San Diego River Gorge Trail; - Santee's construction of a 2,500-foot extension of the San Diego River Trail which terminates at the Carlton Oaks Golf Course.
-SDRC provided \$472,963 of its Proposition 40 set aside to the City to complete the project. - The San Diego Regional Bicycle Plan included the San Diego River Trail, recommended its integration with Regional Comprehensive Plan and Regional Transportation Plan, and budgeted \$250,000 of TransNet funding for planning. - The County has begun to invest its resources in the acquisition and design of the Historic Flume in East County and proposes to complete approximately 2.5 miles of the 36 mile Historic Flume Corridor.
-SDRC renewed its partnership with the County and agreed to pursue construction funding once compliance with CEQA had been accomplished.
+- Construction of the Ocean Beach Bike Path extension; - The planning, permitting, and construction of the San Diego River Gorge Trail; - Santee's construction of a 2,500-foot extension of the San Diego River Trail which terminates at the Carlton Oaks Golf Course.
+SDRC provided \$472,963 of its Proposition 40 set aside to the city to complete the project. - The San Diego Regional Bicycle Plan included the San Diego River Trail, recommended its integration with Regional Comprehensive Plan and Regional Transportation Plan, and budgeted \$250,000 of TransNet funding for planning. - The county has begun to invest its resources in the acquisition and design of the Historic Flume and proposes to complete approximately 2.5 miles of the 36 mile Historic Flume Corridor.
+SDRC renewed its partnership with the county and agreed to pursue construction funding once compliance with CEQA had been accomplished.